foxBMS/foxbms-2/docs/software/operating-system/operating-system.rst

    Block diagram of the ethernet communication

+To reference this, the |tcp-ip| communication is structured as shown in the figure below.

+.. drawio-figure:: tcp-structure.drawio
+   :format: svg
+   :alt: Software structure of the ethernet communication
+   :name: tcp-structure
+   :width: 130px

+   Software structure of the ethernet communication

+The related drivers are structured as in the physical structure.
+The phy specific settings and configuration is made in the phy driver ``dp83869.c``.
+Then in the next layer the EMAC driver controlls the EMAC to transmit and receive ethernet packages.
+The EMAC is connected by hardware to the PHY.

 The basic usage of the |tcp-ip-stack| with sending a ping signal is explained in  :ref:`HOW_TO_PING_FOXBMS`.